chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 Main Modules
 ------------

-* locSpsMatMatMult.chpl: This is a driver for my purely local sparse matrix-matrix multiplication routine, defined in SpsMatMatUtil.chpl below.
+* driver.chpl: This is a driver for my matrix-matrix multiplication routines to test that they work.

-* spsMatMatMult.chpl: This is my start at a Block-distributed SUMMA-style sparse matrix-matrix multiplication algorithm.
+* MatMatMult.chpl: This is where the matrix-matrix multiplication routines themselves are implemented.

   TODOs:
   - [x] work on reducing communication costs / maximizing locality
   - [x] make better use of local algorithm above rather than